 Once you set up your Klaviyo and Shopify integration and get your email campaigns and flows set up, you should start generating at least 20% of your monthly eCommerce revenue through Klaviyo after your first month.
 If you are not there yet or want to get to 30-50% (which is a number achieved by many of our eCommerce clients), you might need a helping hand.

-Mayple has a community of 600+ vetted marketing experts and can help you find the perfect Klaviyo expert for your business that could take a deep dive into your account and see what could be optimized.
+Mayple has a community of 600+ vetted marketing experts and can help you find the perfect Klaviyo expert or email marketing company for your business that could take a deep dive into your account and see what could be optimized.
 Get started with Mayple today.